PeterJFB/drum-sequencer/README.md

 [![coverage report](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2101/gr2101/badges/develop/coverage.svg)](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2101/gr2101/-/commits/develop) ([headless](#tests-jacoco))

 ## Project: Drum sequencer

-> An app to quickly create, edit and share different drum patterns 📾

 The app requires `Java 16` or later, other dependecies are compiled and built using `Maven`.